shawnbanasick/kade/README.md

 <br/>
 </p>

-#### In this case, to allow installation you will need to reset your security settings to the defaults:
+#### In this case, to open KADE you will need to reset your security settings to the defaults:
 &nbsp;&nbsp;&nbsp;1.
 Open "System Preferences"

 &nbsp;&nbsp;&nbsp;2.
 Click "Security & Privacy"